 Accepting that this will take time, experience and money will help with your enjoyment, and likelihood of success in the long run.
-Some initial losses in pack poundage will be easy, like getting rid of that ridiculous (yes…it is) hatchet, or leaving a bulky pillow at home.
+Some initial losses in pack poundage will be easy, like getting rid of unnecessary gear like that ridiculous (yes…it is) hatchet, or leaving a bulky pillow at home.

-Finally, some weight-conscious decisions will only take place after many trips, as you develop a clearer sense of what you are using, or not, while on the trail or in the backcountry.
+Finally, some weight-conscious decisions will only take place after many trips, as you develop a clearer sense of what outdoor gear you are using, or not, while on the trail or in the backcountry.

-If you are committed to simplifying your backpacking experience, you will find that, over time, you will need less and less for an enjoyable journey.
+If you are committed to simplifying your backpacking experience you’ll find that, over time, you will need less and less for an enjoyable journey.
 There’s also fun to be had in discovering those items that you simply cannot do without.
 It’s all part of a rewarding process that should, ultimately, lead to one thing: more time spent in the great outdoors!

 Going Ultralight With The Big 4 + 1

-The four items listed below, each of which is essential to your safety and comfort, comprise the biggest sources of weight within your pack (outside of food & water).
-As a result, they also provide the greatest opportunity for weight savings when looking for ways to shed ounces with ultralight camp gear.
+The four items (plus 1) listed below, each essential to your safety and comfort, comprise the biggest sources of weight within your pack (outside of food & water).
+As a result, they also provide the greatest opportunity for weight savings when looking for ways to shed ounces with UL camp gear.

-Learning to correctly choose these four backpacking gear staples is essential to traveling light.
-The difference in overall weight to be lost, with just these four items, can easily be in excess of eight to ten pounds.
+Learning to correctly choose the four backpacking gear staples is essential to traveling light.
+The difference in overall weight to be lost with just these four items can easily be more than eight to ten pounds.
 And in a world where ounces are often considered as the measure of lightness, that difference is significant!

-For those looking to go as light as possible, a tarp will often be your best option of lightweight camping gear.
-While tarps require more time and skill to set up, they can be erected in a variety of ways to create a solid rain shelter, often incorporate support from items that you are already carrying, such as trekking poles, and typically weigh less than 1 pound!
+For those looking to go as light as possible, a tarp will often be your best option for lightweight camping gear.
+While tarps require more time and skill to set up, they can be erected in a variety of ways to create a solid rain shelter.
+Often incorporating support from items that you are already carrying, such as using trekking poles as tent poles, and typically weigh less than 1 pound!

 For those that prefer the comfort of being inside a ‘room’ at the end of the day, tarp tents are a great balance of both comfort and weight.
 They are constructed with a lightweight tarp-style fly, but also provide bug netting, bathtub floors, and mesh inners more similar to a tent.
 Check out some of our favorites from Tarptent.

-Hammocks and bivy sacks are two other shelter options popular with ultralight travelers.
+Hammocks and bivy sacks are two other shelter options popular with UL travelers.

 High-quality, lightweight air pads come at a cost ($125 – $200), but they are superb for traveling light and sleeping comfortably.
-A great budget option, at almost the same weight, are closed-cell foam pads, like these Ridgerest models seen here.
+A great budget option, at almost the same weight, is a closed-cell foam pad, like these Ridgecrest models.
 They are significantly more affordable at less than $40, and only weigh a couple of ounces more than the best air pads.

 Many purists will further these weight savings by cutting off the section of the pad where their legs would lay, choosing instead to insulate with a pack or extra camp clothes.

 The foam pads are virtually indestructible and can be used for other purposes, such as a sitting pad in camp.
-They do tend, however, to be less comfortable than sleeping on 2 inches of air, as with an air pad.
+They do tend, however, to be less comfortable than sleeping on 2 inches of air, as you would get with an air pad.

-Looking for a quick way to save several pounds with one new piece of gear in your sleeping system?
+Looking for a quick way to save several pounds with one new piece of gear in your sleep system?

-Replacing synthetic sleeping bags with a down-filled sleeping bag will, likely, net you over 2lbs of weight savings.
+Replacing synthetic sleeping bags with a down-filled sleeping bag will, likely, net you about two pounds or more of weight savings.
 Natural goose/duck down fibers offer a much better warmth-to-weight ratio than their synthetic counterparts.
-Down is also more compressible than synthetic which means that, not only will it weigh less, it will take up less space within your pack.
+Down is also more compressible than synthetic which means that not only will it weigh less, it will take up less space within your pack.

 If you’re looking for even more sleeping bag weight savings, consider a sleeping quilt.
-Quilts eliminate the insulation from the backside of a traditional sleeping bag, which when matted down from the weight of your body, doesn’t provide much air trapping warmth capability.
+Quilts eliminate the insulation from the backside of a traditional sleeping bag, which when matted down from the weight of your body, doesn’t provide much air-trapping warmth capability anyway.

 If opting for a backpacking quilt, make sure you have a sleeping pad with a decent r-value, since it will be your main source of underside insulation.

 You’ll notice that we’ve listed the backpack last on this list.
-Contrary to being the first item purchased, as is commonly the case with new backpackers, we believe more people would benefit from waiting to purchase their backpack.
-With most of your other gear at the ready, this strategy will help you choose the smallest pack necessary to carry it.
+Contrary to being the first item purchased, as new backpackers will commonly do, we believe more people would benefit from waiting to purchase their backpack last.
+With most of your other gear at the ready, this strategy will help you choose the smallest light pack necessary to carry it.

 Oftentimes, new backpackers will purchase a 60-75 liter capacity pack upfront, what many feel is necessary for this form of travel, and then subconsciously find ways to fill it.
-In reality, most ultralight backpackers prefer a pack with 30 – 55 liter capacity unless thru-hiking an epic long-distance route like the John Muir Trail or Appalachian Trail.
+In reality, most ultralight backpackers prefer a pack with 30 – 55 liter capacity unless thru-hiking an epic long-distance route like the Pacific Crest Trail or Appalachian Trail.